Hepatitis B (cont.)

 Some people rapidly improve after acute hepatitis B. Others have a more prolonged disease course with very slow improvement over several months, or with periods of improvement followed by worsening of symptoms.

-A small group of people (about 1% of infected people) suffer rapid progression of their illness during the acute stage and develop severe liver damage (fulminate hepatitis).
+A small group of people suffer rapid progression of their illness during the acute stage and develop severe liver damage (fulminate hepatitis).
 This may occur over days to weeks and may be fatal.

 Other complications of HBV include development of a chronic HBV infection.
 People with chronic HBV infection are at further risk for liver damage (cirrhosis), liver cancer, liver failure, and death.